didillysquat/maximum-likelihood-relatedness-estimation/src_python/SNPbam2vcf/Readme.md

 *  Please note it is slow, and is only designed for calling genotypes for specific SNPs in smallish numbers (tens to hundreds) of individuals.
 I do not recommend using this as a general variant caller.

-*  We are working on a better version (this was an experimental one developed to test lcMLkin), but for now, if using 100 samples with 100K loci with 20x mean coverage takes about 4 hours on our machine.
+*  We are working on a better version (this was an experimental one developed to test lcMLkin), but for now, if using 100 samples with 100K loci with 20x mean coverage, this takes about 4 hours on one processor.
 Lower coverage datasets, which is what lcMLkin is designed for, will be quicker though, maybe just over an hour.

 *  [Pysam](http://pysam.readthedocs.org/en/latest/) and [Numpy](http://www.numpy.org/) must be installed in the version of python used.